-Although many stolen items are never recovered, there is always a chance that stolen items will fall into the authorities' hands.
+Although many stolen items are never recovered, there is always a chance that a thief will be apprehended and his or her stash of stolen items will fall into the authorities' hands.
 If you take certain steps before and after a theft, you just might get a prized item returned to you.